giocip/num7/README.md

 - _**`Num`**_ is a lightweight floating point numeric class for arbitrary precision results with always supreme precision.

 Easy to use like school math and WITHOUT IEEE754 ISSUES or +0 AND -0 FAILURES, it can be deployed
 for web e-commerce developing, accounting apps and general math programs included financial ones.
+Compatible with MicroPython also a Rasperry pi pico (RP2040) can work with almost num7 capability.

 ---